bbatsov/batsov.com/_posts/2022-01-20-bad-ruby-hash-value-omission.md

 login(password: "xxx") # => {:username=>"shugo", :password=>"xxx"}
 ```

 What it doesn't have, however, is any rationale behind the proposed change.
 Weird.
 I get that the idea is to emulate the syntax of ES6, but I find this to be quite misguided if the end result is reduced code readability.
 What's the point in copying features from other languages if they don't add value to Ruby itself?
+What's the point
+of shaving off a few characters/keystrokes if the reader of the code might struggle to understand it?

 I've noticed that everyone reacted negatively to the proposal initially, including [Matz](http://blade.nagaokaut.ac.jp/cgi-bin/scat.rb/ruby/ruby-core/86123):